-- In the first year, students develop a research plan for their dissertation, go through a research ethics review, and begin their research. - In the first and second year, students acquire specialized knowledge and interdisciplinary knowledge in public health through the Foundation Subjects for Major of "Special Lecture on Public Health I, II, III" and "Special Lecture on Human Care Science I, II, III". - In the second year and thereafter, students acquire cutting-edge knowledge and research methods in their specialized fields through Major Subjects such as "Seminar on Public Health" and "Research in Public Health."
+- · In the first year, students develop a research plan for their dissertation, go through a research ethics review, and begin their research. - •In the first and second year, students acquire specialized knowledge and interdisciplinary knowledge in public health through the Foundation Subjects for Major of "Special Lecture on Public Health I, II, III" and "Special Lecture on Human Care Science I, II, III". - •In the second year and thereafter, students acquire cutting-edge knowledge and research methods in their specialized fields through Major Subjects such as "Seminar on Public Health" and "Research in Public Health."
 In addition, they receive guidance from their advisors and secondary advisors on the preparation of their dissertations, and actively make presentations at conferences and submit papers. - Immediately after admission, at the end of each academic year, and at the time of application for dissertation review, the student is required to submit a Competence Evaluation Form (the student's own evaluation of his/her level of achievement regarding the knowledge and abilities specified in the Diploma Policy, which is confirmed by the faculty advisor). - The student is required to submit a record of academic guidance (a record of confirmation and guidance of academic achievements and research progress by the advisory and secondary advisor) every three months until passing the midterm review meeting. - The student will make a presentation at the midterm examination, preliminary examination, dissertation examination, and doctoral dissertation presentation.

-- Immediately after admission, at the end of each academic year, and at the time of application for dissertation review, the achievement of the student's knowledge and abilities specified in diploma policy are submitted in the Competence Evaluation Form, and the status of each student's achievement is checked and evaluated by the faculty members at the Major education meeting. - The student's academic achievements and research progress are submitted every three months in the form of a record of academic guidance, and the status of each student's academic work and research is checked and evaluated by the faculty members at the Major education meeting. - The midterm examination is open to the public, and the primary examiner and two secondary examiners will review the overall plan of the dissertation, logical consistency of the research content, consistency with the research ethics review, and ensure that progress of at least 50% of the overall research has been made. - The preliminary examination is open to the public, and the primary examiner and two associate examiners at the midterm review meeting will review the quality of the dissertation, the submission of the academic paper, and whether or not to proceed to the dissertation review meeting. - The dissertation examination will also be open to the public, and the primary examiner and two secondary examiners from the preliminary review meeting will be joined by one secondary examiner from outside this degree program to conduct an appropriate review from a more interdisciplinary perspective.
+Evaluation of learning outcomes Immediately after admission, at the end of each academic year, and at the time of application for dissertation review, the achievement of the student's knowledge and abilities specified in diploma policy are submitted in the Competence Evaluation Form, and the status of each student's achievement is checked and evaluated by the faculty members at the Major education meeting.
+The student's academic achievements and research progress are submitted every three months in the form of a record of academic guidance, and the status of each student's academic work and research is checked and evaluated by the faculty members at the Major education meeting.
+The midterm examination is open to the public, and the primary examiner and two secondary examiners will review the overall plan of the dissertation, logical consistency of the research content, consistency with the research ethics review, and ensure that progress of at least 50% of the overall research has been made.
+The preliminary examination is open to the public, and the primary examiner and two associate examiners at the midterm review meeting will review the quality of the dissertation, the submission of the academic paper, and whether or not to proceed to the dissertation review meeting.
+The dissertation examination will also be open to the public, and the primary examiner and two secondary examiners from the preliminary review meeting will be joined by one secondary examiner from outside this degree program to conduct an appropriate review from a more interdisciplinary perspective.
+Admission Policy Desired students The student must have a deep interest in public health sciences and problems in the field, and a willingness to work on scientific clarification and problem solving from an interdisciplinary perspective.
+Individuals who aim to solve various global-scale issues through advanced specialized knowledge and technology, and who contribute to the field both domestically and internationally.

-Admission Policy Desired students We are looking for individuals with a genuine passion for addressing the pressing challenges in public healthlocally and globallywho are eager to tackle these issues through interdisciplinary research, leveraging cutting-edge expertise and methodologies.
-Ideal candidates have an academic background and practical experience in public health and related disciplines.
 Selection policy Selection will be based on the ability to conduct research, practice, and international collaboration, and will include written examinations in specialized fields and English, as well as an oral examination based on the research plan, for a comprehensive evaluation.